Julien-cpsn/ATAC/README.md

 ### Ideas (will think about it later)

-- Base URL property on collections
+- Base URL property and authorization on collections
+- VScode plugin to see and send requests

 ## Documentation